 With the release of Pokemon Go, anyone who had never heard of augmented reality, finally discovered this wonderful phenomenon.
 Catching a little creature that sits on your chair or peeks out of your wardrobe can be a lot of fun.
 The combination of real and unreal worlds attracts users and opens up new opportunities for them.

-The technology of augmented reality is widely used in the gaming industry.
+The technology of augmented reality is widely used in the gaming industry during the custom software development process.
 However, this is not the only area where it's growing rapidly.
 In fact, AR has already penetrated into all spheres of human activity.
 Such popularity appears to have resulted from the obvious advantages that both customers and business owners receive from using it.

 Let's take a deeper look into this topic and find out which business areas gain the most from using this breathtaking invention.